Slip, Trip and Fall Accidents

 Slips, trips and falls are very common and can happen just about anywhere, including workplaces, shops, supermarkets, restaurants, cinemas, car parks, roads, pavements, hospitals and schools.
 The party responsible for the upkeep of these areas has a legal duty to take appropriate steps to protect others from injury.

 If you have had a slip, trip or fall, you could have a legal right to compensation* if another party is responsible.
 Even though an accident of this kind can occur in a matter of seconds, the consequences can be serious and long-lasting.
 At Boyce Kelly Solicitors, we have expertise in preparing robust claims for clients who have been hurt in this way.
 We will work tirelessly to ensure you get the best possible outcome.
-Do get in touch to find out how we can help.

 I Have Been Injured at Work – What Should I Do?